60-second summary

 But this could be a costly mistake.
 It’s always best to be open and honest about any medical conditions you have, physical or mental.
 When it comes to mental health and life insurance, failing to declare any medical information – intentionally or not – could have serious consequences.
 For example:

-- It could invalidate your policy - your provider is perfectly within their rights to invalidate your policy if they discover false information was provided, or important information omitted.
+It could invalidate your policy - your provider is perfectly within their rights to invalidate your policy if they discover false information was provided, or important information left out.

-- Your family could be sued - your insurance provider could take out legal proceedings against your beneficiaries to recover the claim they paid.
+Your family could be sued - your insurance provider could take out legal proceedings against your beneficiaries to recover the claim they paid, if they later find out you failed to disclose a condition.

 What information on my mental health will I need to give to a life insurance provider?